Autumn Sun – September and October Croatia holidays

 Perhaps Croatia should have a new name for Autumn – “late summer”.
 For the past two years both September and October have been glorious.
 On the Adriatic coast and islands, the average September temperature is around 24C and around 20C in October.
 The sea is at its best – nicely warmed up.

-In fact, Autumn has had such good weather that in 2015, Split made national television news since October and early November were so mild that people were filmed swimming in the sea as late as 9 November!
+In fact, Autumn has often had such good weather that often October and early November have been so mild that swimmers have swum in the sea as late as November!

 Click here for special offers on Autumn dates in villas and apartments in Croatia.